rimthong/astro-rimthong/src/content/blog/custom-gpts-exploration.md

 ---
 title: Exploring Custom GPTs
-excerpt: With the release of custom GPTs...
+excerpt: Join us on an intriguing exploration into the diverse applications of custom GPTs.
+From a virtual pole fitness coach to a condo concierge, and even a sassy chef assistant, we're testing the limits and learning the quirks of AI in real-life scenarios.
+Discover the successes, the hiccups, and the surprising lessons learned along the way.
-publishDate: 'Nov 23 2023'
+publishDate: 'Nov 24 2023'
 featureImage:
   src: '/custom_gpt.webp'
   alt: Exploring Custom GPTs